 In cold weather, thermal underclothing is always worn beneath drysuits and dinghy suits.
 Using [ stretch fleece materials ] that are light and quick drying when wet, such as Polartec, which enables layers of internal warmth to be built up with minimal bulk.
 When used with a breathable outer suit, thermal underclothing draws perspiration away from the body and dissipates it rather than being trapped on the surface of the skin becoming cold leaving the wearer feeling clammy and wet.

 For general use, the most user-friendly base layer tends to be thermal trousers or salopettes worn with a matching, long-sleeved thermal zip-top polo or turtle-neck jersey.
 One-piece thermal suits may offer marginally better thermal protection.

 Sailing a dinghy barefoot is not recommended because there are boat fittings that bruise or cut feet and bare skin does not grip as well as rubber.
 As well as these reasons, be aware that when launching and retrieving a dinghy, there are dangerous objects on the shore and under the water.
-Therefore boots or shoes for dinghy sailing should be a consideration.
+Therefore sailing footwear such as boots or shoes for dinghy sailing should be a consideration.